sjnonweb/highlevel-bulk-actions/README.md

 **7. Scheduling:** Bulk actions can be scheduled for a specific time in future, service expects iso string as the date format.
 Can be generated from `new Date().toISOString()`

+**8. Extensibility:** Code is writte in a modular architecture, using nestjs dependency injection system.
+Adding support for a new entity can be done in following way:

+  1. Create the Entity module with schema and service methods.
+  2. Implement `EntityProcessor` class by extending abstract class `BulkActionProcessor` from `src/bulk-actions/processor/abstract.processor.ts`.
+Which implements `IBulkActionProcessor` interface
+  3. Register this `EntityProcessor` in BulkAction module

-**8. Rate Limiting:** This has not been implemented as i ran out of time.
+**9. Rate Limiting:** This has not been implemented as i ran out of time.
 There are two ways i could have implemented it:

   1. Rejection: Check the number of items processed in the last one minute and if the new request exceeds the limit we can reject the request.
   2. Delayed processing: I would have preferred to implement this where we can delay the execution to future in case user has exceeded the limit at this moment.